Hi, I’m Sara

 I had a moderate interest in astronomy as a kid.
 My mom liked to have “deck nights” when the weather was nice, where we would “camp out” (meaning, lots of sleeping bags and snacks) on the deck and watch the skies.

-The moment that forever sparked my curiosity in space was when my mom corralled us all out into the driveway to look at the sky for an ISS passing.
+The moment that forever sparked my curiosity in space was when my mom corralled me out into the driveway to look at the sky for an ISS passing.
 This was not a normal ISS pass, there was another light trailing behind it.
 It was the first time that I realized that, “Wow!
 There are actual people up there!”.

 The light trailing behind it was something that would be docking with the ISS.
 I don’t recall the event, but would have been in the late 1990s or very early 2000s.
 We went out to watch another pass and the trailing light was closer to the ISS.
 Then, the next night, there was just one really bright light transiting the sky.
 I was in awe.